-In a typical logistics operations a dispatcher is responsible for communicating pickup and delivery details to the driver.
-An efficient dispatching means, time and money saved for the shippers, brokers and carriers.
+In a typical logistics operation, a dispatcher is responsible for communicating pickup and delivery details to the driver with the help of CRM and TMS.
+Efficient dispatching means, time and money saved for the shippers, brokers and carriers.

 Dispatchers wear many hats.
 The efficiency of a dispatcher largely depends on his ability to multitask without much error.
 Trucking companies are the main customers of dispatching companies.
 Dispatchers could help trucking companies to scale their load volume without exhausting their resources.

 After all, the majority of carriers are smaller providers working with less than 20 trucks, so new load volumes help to scale trucking businesses.